 The bill amends the Utilities Code to establish reliability requirements for electric generation facilities in the ERCOT power region.
 It specifies that these requirements apply only to facilities that have been operational for at least one year and are not self-generators.
-The bill introduces new provisions that prevent the independent organization from imposing penalties for resource unavailability due to planned maintenance or transmission outages, and it outlines conditions under which penalties cannot be applied, including resources that can operate for 24 continuous hours at or above their seasonal average generation capability, as well as those with dual grid interconnections.
+The independent organization overseeing ERCOT is restricted from imposing penalties for resource unavailability due to planned maintenance or transmission outages, and it cannot penalize resources that can demonstrate the ability to operate for 24 continuous hours at or above their seasonal average generation capability.
+Additionally, resources with dual grid interconnections that provide dispatchable generation are also exempt from penalties.

 Statutes affected: Introduced: Utilities Code 39.1592 (Utilities Code 39)